UIC-CS484/assignment-2---final-project-repository-team-3/Readme.md

 This website provides an easy interface for users to track their favorite Pokemon/the Pokemon they possess across all their games in one convenient place.

-It also provides users with an opportunity to see their most common types (Fire, Water, Grass etc...) of Pokemon in their library.
+It also provides users with an opportunity to see their most common types (Fire, Water, Grass etc...) of Pokemon in their library in the form of charts.

 ### Team Members